 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

-If you’re traveling to San Diego, chances are you’ve got beaches on the brain.
-San Diego County has about 70 miles of coastline, so there’s plenty of sand and surf no matter what you’re in the mood for.
+Looking for the best beaches to visit in San Diego?
+The county has about 70 miles of coastline, so there’s plenty of sand and surf no matter what you’re in the mood for.
 Here are a few favorite San Diego beaches from the local staff at HI San Diego Downtown hostel.

 Best Beach for Thrill-Seekers: Mission Beach